sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 |bmi         |                51.4|               111.1|
 |age         |                22.3|                47.8|

 All interpretations should be based on the model which was trained on the entire data set.
 Obviously, this only makes a difference if you are interpreting the precise values of the coefficients.
-If you are just looking at which variables are included, or at the size and sign of the coefficients, then this would not change.
+If you are just looking at which variables are included, or at the size and sign of the coefficients, then this would probably not make a difference.

 ```r